Guide For Managing Anxiety

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

-Did you know?
-Anxiety disorders are one of the most common mental health conditions in the United States, quantitatively affecting about 31% of adults in the population.
+Did you know that anxiety disorders are one of the most common mental health conditions in the United States, quantitatively affecting about 31% of adults in the population.
 If you’re experiencing manifestations of anxiety disorder, you’re not alone.
-Help can be made available.
+Help for you can be made available.

-There are many different ways to address the condition that can be tailored to the specific symptoms that one might be experiencing.
-Whether it's through therapy, medication, or lifestyle changes, there generally can be available solutions that many can work into their schedule.
+There are many different ways to address anxiety that can be tailored to the specific anxiety symptoms that one might be experiencing.
+Whether it's through therapy, medication, or lifestyle changes, there can be available solutions that many can work into their schedule.

-In this guide, we'll explore the different forms of anxiety disorders, what might cause them, and possible treatments that can help many to manage symptoms.
+In this guide, we'll explore the different forms of anxiety disorders, what might cause anxiety, and possible treatments that can help many to manage symptoms.

 iStock